GPRESean/ToyProjects-Embedded/RT-Kernel/howto-build-rtkernel/README.md

 tar xzf ../boot-rtkernel4.14.71-rt44.tgz
 ```

-Replace boot files and kernel modules.
+3. Replace boot files and kernel modules.
 **Attention1**: You can easily switch between Kernel images, if you do not replace `*.img` files in `/boot/` and preserve them by renaming your img file.
-Coninue to **Attention2**
+You can rename your img file except `kernel.img` or `kernel7.img` and Coninue reading **Attention2**
 ```
 sudo cp *.dtb /boot/
 sudo cp -rd ./boot/* /boot/